 - 6 points

 - The content of the unit reflects the current conditions of petroleum exploration and exploitation internationally.
 The legal forms of State petroleum regimes internationally for the exploration, development and production of oil and gas.
 The legal solutions adopted by host states and their policy objectives are examined and compared, along with the objectives of international oil companies engaged in exploration and production.
 The relationship between the companies and the host state is expressed through a matrix of contracts and regulatory provisions.
 The unit examines this matrix and some of its critical elements, such as concessions, production sharing agreements, and health and safety and environmental regulation.

-- Typically this unit is assessed in the following ways: (1) opinion paper and (2) research essay.
+- Indicative assessments in this unit are as follows: (1) opinion paper and (2) research essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Professor John Chandler and Professor Jacqueline Weaver

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.